Human Slavery and Human Trafficking - 2023

-We look forward to implementing this system over the next financial year and work has already commenced.
-This will substantially improve the quality of visibility and oversight on standards of compliance including our supplier assurance across all relevant jurisdictions, operating systems, networks and infrastructure.
+We continue implementing this system and will also be incorporating requirements to conduct social impact assessments where we feel it is necessary to do so.
+This will substantially improve the quality of visibility and oversight on standards of compliance, including our supplier assurance across all relevant jurisdictions, operating systems, networks, and infrastructure.

-|FY2021-2022||Our policy and commitment were adjusted slightly, and we have updated our performance outcomes towards the commitments made last year as well as confirming our commitments for the next financial year.
+Our policy and commitments adjusted, and we updated our performance outcomes towards the commitments made last year, as well as confirming our commitments for the next financial year.

 Aligned our modern slavery and human trafficking statement to FATF recommendations, ILO, and UNCAC.

-Enhanced training to align with identifying signs of modern slavery and human trafficking through our internal control system
+Enhanced training to align with identifying signs of modern slavery and human trafficking through our internal control system.

 Increased awareness on reporting suspicious activity.

 Modern slavery and human trafficking statement enhanced

-Modern slavery and human trafficking statement established and
+Modern slavery and human trafficking statement established and published

-John Petter – Group Chairman and Zellis Chief Executive Officer
+John Petter, Group Chief Executive Officer

 Zellis Holdings Ltd